Trusted WordPress tutorials, when you need them most.

 • Suspicious or generic names – If you see a comment left by a user named ‘Best Mortgage Rates’ or ‘Cheap Printer Ink,’ then it may be a marketer trying to spam your site for a backlink.

 • Generic messages – Often, spammers rely on generic comments to bypass your spam filter.
 Examples include Thank You, Really Nice Article, or a generic statement with your post title.
-It might also be something like, “I agree, beginner’s guide to comment moderation is essential.”
+It might also be something like, “I agree, a beginner’s guide to comment moderation is essential.”

 • Offensive language It’s important for WordPress bloggers to create a respectful space for their audience.
 Otherwise, you may risk making certain readers uncomfortable.